hannutt/JS-ChatBot/README.md

 A JavaScript chatbot and news feed application that uses OpenAI's GPT-3.5 Turbo API to generate responses for the user and Newsapi.org's HTTP REST API to generate a news feed for the user.

 The main idea of ​​combining the GPT interface and the news feed is that the user can ask the artificial intelligence for additional information on news topics.
+Each news headline can be moved by double-clicking the text field of the chatbot interface and sent as a question to the GPT API.
+This feature is made using jQuery dblclick method.

 Example image where the search is limited to USA news headlines without a clickable link to the news.